Dear family and friends,

 I usually write a general letter once or twice a year, often at summer and again at Christmas.
 This year I've decided to write just one, a Thanksgiving letter.
 I've freely "borrowed" some photos from the web to illustrate this one, to supplement our own snapshots.
 We didn't do any video this year.

 Deborah and I have had a very good year, definitely one to be thankful for.
 In the spring I completed my PADI Rescue Diver course.
-This goal kept me swimming and working out through the winter - it was a good incentive to get, and stay, in shape.
+This goal kept me swimming and working out through the winter.
+It was a good incentive to get back in shape.

 ![]() |